 Want a Bee Ambassador to visit your school or organization?

-Our science program builds environmental stewardship by providing teachers with lesson plans and activities designed to build reading and science skills, raise environmental awareness, and empower students to help the bees.
+Our science program builds environmental stewardship by providing teachers with STEAM lesson plans and activities designed to build reading and science skills, raise environmental awareness, and empower students to help the bees.

-Demonstration hives in our BeeVillage locations give children and adults the unique opportunity to experience bees and their environment firsthand.
+Demonstration hives in our BeeVillage urban beekeeping locations give children and adults the unique opportunity to experience bees and their environment firsthand.
 We believe this exposure to the fascinating world of bees gives people the power to move from bee observers to bee advocates.